phetsims/phet-info/doc/interactive-highlights-quickstart-guide.md

 A quick guide for adding Interactive Highlights to your PhET Simulation.

 Interactive Highlights are highlights that surround interactive components on mouse and touch input.
-In addition, to other styles already designed on many interactive components, interactive highlights make the interactions stand out even more.
-Interactive highlights can benefit many users, and are particularly helpful for users with low vision who need a little extra visual boldness to identify the interactive components in the sim.
+Interactive Highlights can benefit many users, and are particularly helpful for users with low vision who need a little extra visual boldness to identify the interactive components in the sim.

+When a sim supports Interactive Highlights, a toggle switch will be available in the Visual tab of the Preferences dialog to enable the feature.
+When enabled, moving a mouse or finger over an interactive component will display a visual highlight around that component.

+You can use query parameter flag `interactiveHighlightsInitiallyEnabled` to have Interactive Highlights enabled when the sim loads.

 ## package.json